 The lactophenol cotton blue (LPCB) wet mount preparation is the most widely used method of staining and observing fungi and is simple to prepare.
-The preparation has three components:
+The preparation has the following constituents;

-- Place a drop of seventy percent alcohol on a clean microscope slide.
+- Place a drop of 70% alcohol on a clean microscope slide.

 - Flame the wire by holding it upright in the hottest part of the Bunsen flame, just above the blue cone, until the whole length of the wire glows red hot.

-- Remove the cap from the tube but do not put it on the bench.
+- Remove the cap from the culture tube (but do not put it on the bench).
 Kill any contaminating microorganisms by flaming the neck of the tube.

 - Flame the neck of the tube once more and replace the cap.